ControlSystemStudio/phoebus/app/alarm/Readme.md

 For example:

-    /path/to/pv : null
+    C:/path/to/pv : null

 This process variable is now marked as deleted.
 However, there is an issue.
-We do not know when, why, or by whom it was deleted.
+We do not know why, or by whom it was deleted.
 To address this, a message including the missing relevant information is sent before the tombstone is set.
 This message consists of a user name, host name, and a delete message.
 The delete message may offer details on why the item was deleted.